mklarqvist/tomahawk/docs/aggregation.md

 # Aggregation in Tomahawk
 ## Motivation
-[Tomahawk](https://github.com/mklarqvist/tomahawk) can output many millions to many hundreds of millions to billions of output linkage disequilibrium (LD) associations generated from many millions of input SNVs.
-Take for example a small chromosome like `chr20` using data from the 1000 Genomes Project Phase 3 (1KGP3).
+[Tomahawk](https://github.com/mklarqvist/tomahawk) generally output many millions to many hundreds of millions to billions of output linkage disequilibrium (LD) associations generated from many millions of input SNVs.
+It is technically very challenging to visualize such large datasets&mdash;not only in terms of

+In order to get a scope at the scale of this problem, take for example a small chromosome like `chr20` using data from the 1000 Genomes Project Phase 3 (1KGP3).
 This data comprises of 2,504 samples with 1,733,484 diploid SNVs.
 Assuming we can plot the LD data for a pair of SNVs in a single pixel, a monitor would have to have the dimensions 400 x 400 meters to display this data*!
 Not only would the monitor have to be huge, the memory requirement for plotting this image would be around 400 GB!
 Here we describe methods to overcome these obstacles.

+\* Assuming a 1920 x 1080 pixel resolution and 20" monitor as reference

+## Existing solutions
+There are several excellent solutions for rasterizing large datasets, including [Datashader](http://datashader.org/index.html).
+But packages like this requires us to leave the highly compressed binary representation in Tomahawk in order to transform `two` entries into a form understandable by these solutions.
+We have tried most of the popular applications that aggregate datasets and have found none that works in tiny memory and efficiently on our specific data.

 ## Aggregation
-Aggregation is the process of reducing larger datasets to smaller ones for the purposes of displaying more data than can fit on the screen at once.
-While there are a multitude of ways to aggregate large datasets, we make significant use of summation and prioritization for numerical and categorical data, respectively.
-The following sections will provide examples for how we use aggregation to reduce the size of larger datasets.
+Aggregation, or rasterization, is the process of reducing larger datasets to smaller ones for the purposes of displaying more data than can fit on the screen at once.
+Tomahawk performs aggregation into regular grids by invoking some summary statistics function on your data in the given bins.
+At the moment, Tomahawk supports aggregation by
+* summation
+* mean
+* minimum
+* maximum
+* standard deviation
+* summation squared
+* count

-Imagine we start out with this 4x4 matrix of observations
+Without losing generality, imagine we start out with this 4x4 matrix of observations and we want to plot 4 pixels (2 x 2).

 |    | C1 | C2 | C3 | C4 |
 |----|----|----|----|----|